From the World Heritage inscription for the Palace and Park of Versailles:

 The Orangerie (also known as Orangery) sits just below the Palace of Versailles.
 The site consists of 155-meter long central gallery and a couple of other galleries on the side.
 The Orangerie measures at 13 meters in height and consists of more than 1000 trees including lemon, pomegranate, and orange trees.

-Meanwhile, the Grand Canal is 1.5 kilometer long and 62-meter wide.
+Meanwhile, the Grand Canal is 1.5 kilometers long and 62-meter wide.
 From the principal axis, it adjusts the perspective of the garden to infinity.
-The canal is also lined with various trees including ash, cherry, oak and beech.
+The canal is also lined with various trees including ash, cherry, oak, and beech.
 It provides a seamless transition from the body of water to the greens of the garden.

 Finally, there are up to 30 fountains (even more) in the gardens of Versailles.
 The Neptune Fountain is the most famous of them all within the Palace and Park of Versailles.
 Other popular fountains include the Latona Fountain and the Apollo Fountain.
 All of these fountains showcase a grand display of exhibitions during the annual event of Les Grandes Eaux Musicales de Versailles.